matikucharski/thorminimadapp/README.md

-# thorminimadapp
+# Minima multichain wallet dApp
-dApp built for MINIMA for multichain wallet
+dApp built for MINIMA for multichain wallet using xchainjs.
+It should support swaps on maya and thorchain